GenericMappingTools/2020-unavco-course/INSTALL.md

 * GMT 6.1.0 and its dependencies
-* [Ghostscript](https://ghostscript.com/): Used by GMT to convert postscript (GMT's native graphics format) into PNG, PDF, etc.
+* [Ghostscript](https://ghostscript.com/): Used by GMT to convert postscript (GMT's native graphics format) into PNG, PDF, etc. (pre-installed on Windows)
 * [GDAL](https://gdal.org/): Library used by GMT for reading and writing raster and vector geospatial data formats (pre-installed on Windows).
-* [ffmpeg](https://ffmpeg.org/): Video creating and conversion software used to make GMT animations.
+* [ffmpeg](https://ffmpeg.org/): Video creating and conversion software used to make GMT animations (pre-installed on Windows).
 * A text editor of your choice (see [instructions below](#install-a-text-editor)).

 See specific instructions for your operating system below: